 Our entire team is excited to meet you!
 You can get to know a little more about each of us by reading our stories below.
+We proudly service Johnston, Urbandale, Grimes, Des Moines, and the surrounding areas.
 We look forward to seeing you at Northpark Dental soon!

 Dr. Ellen Babor, D.D.S.